iZac85/SecretSanta/README.md

         ]
 ]

-It shall also include a dictionary called "phonenumbers" which contains names as keys and phonenumbers as values, e.g:
+It shall also include a dictionary called "phonenumbers" which contains names as keys and phone numbers as values, e.g:
 "phonenumbers": {
         "PersonA": "+99123456789",
         "PersonB": "+99123456789",